ArlesZhang/Kaggle-cpmpetion-Predicting-Road-Accident-Risk/README.md

 ### **Project Vision**

-This repository is the **first milestone** in my 530-day research and system engineering roadmap — a practical experiment in **AI compiler optimization + intelligent ML pipeline design**.
+This repository is the **first milestone** in my 530-day research and system engineering roadmap — a practical experiment in **AI Code Agent + intelligent ML pipeline design**.
 Built around the **Kaggle "Predicting Road Accident Risk"** competition, it serves as a **sandbox for system-level innovation**, bridging research, productization, and global competition readiness.

 ---